Filter

 About News Art Collabs Podcasts

+This fictional film centres on retired couple Georges and Anne Laurent.
 When Anne suffers an absence seizure, marking the beginning of a steady neurodegenerative decline, her husband, Georges, becomes her carer.
 Over time, Anne becomes increasingly dependent on her husband and decides that she does not want to continue living.
 Although Georges initially dismisses her request, when she reaches the stage of no longer being able to communicate or complete even the most basic of tasks, he takes matters into his own hands and suffocates his wife with a pillow.
 Does this constitute an assisted death or is it simply murder?
-The viewer is left to make that decision as they follow the story from the opening scene, in which Anne’s body is found by the police, through the events that led up to her death and into the closing scene, where Anne has been killed, Georges seals the couple’s bedroom like a tomb and exits the flat, leaving it empty and untouched until the police break in.
+The viewer is left to make that decision as they follow the story from the opening scene, in which Anne’s body is found by the police, through the events that led up to her death and into the closing scene, where Anne has been killed, Georges seals the couple’s bedroom like a tomb and exits the apartment, leaving it empty and untouched until the police break in.

 Reviews